 Fun multi-lap marathon event raising funds for two fantastic Worcester-based charities; Maggs Day Centre and Worcestershire Young Carers (YSS).

-The 2017 race will be on Sunday, 10th September 2017 at 9:30am. with the ‘Wild Mile’ starting at 9am.
+The race will start at 9:30am. with the ‘Wild Mile’ starting at 9am.
 Any important updates will be added on this page, but you can also discuss the race and stay up to date on the BPJ Facebook group.

 The race is organised by the Black Pear Joggers.
 The full marathon will be held under a UK Athletics licence (licence number TBC).
 Teams of two or five will receive a finishing time for the full distance.
 Please send any enquiries to the race director, Claire Shacklock or ask on our club Facebook group.